DEFRA/fg-gas-backend/README.md

 Domain objects should never access use cases, repositories or subscriptions.
 Repositories should never accept or return db records.

+## Logging

+This application uses [Pino](https://getpino.io/) for structured logging, configured with ECS (Elastic Common Schema) formatting for better observability and log analysis.

+Logging is configured in `src/common/logger.js`

+Basic Logging

+We have entry and exit level logging.
+For example an entry log would look something like:

+logger.info(
+`Accepting agreement ${agreementNumber} for application ${clientRef} with code ${code}`, );

+An exit log would look something like:

+logger.info(
+`Finished: Accepting agreement ${agreementNumber} for application ${clientRef} with code ${code}`, );

+We use the entry text so it is easier to corollate the logs within OpenSearch

+Conditional logs

+If there are conditions in between the entry and exit logs we can use logger.debug but also if you feel it has relevance to log.
+Example file is:

+`src/grants/use-cases/add-agreement.use-case.js`

+Other logging types are:

+Warning logs:
+`logger.warn("Retrying failed operation", { attempt: retryCount });`

+Note: If errors are thrown these will propogate up so do not require logger.error

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: